Last Updated on April 8, 2021 by queenie mak

 8. Stay in shared accommodation if possible

 Staying in a hostel has many benefits.
 Not only do you save a bit of money but you are also utilizing space most efficiently.
 For most travellers, we only need a space to sleep, somewhere to put our belongings away and a bathroom to freshen up.
-The bonus is the common area where travellers share a space to eat, to mingle and to meet other travellers.
+The bonus is the common area where travellers share a space to eat, mingle and meet other travellers.

-Or if you like to stay in a hotel or Airbnb apartment, why not get a room or apartment that has just enough space for yourself?
+Or if you like to stay in a hotel or private apartment, why not get a room or apartment that has just enough space for yourself?
 If the apartment is too big, you are using more electricity to heat or cool the area.

 - Save money by staying at a shared accommodation